BrunoLevy/geogram/doc/tutorials/Raytrace.md

 The idea of the algorithm is as follows:
 ```
     Intersect(ray, box):
-       if there is an intersection between the ray and the box)
+       if there is an intersection between the ray and the box
-          if box contains a list of sub-boxes
+          if the box contains a list of sub-boxes
              for each sub-box b
    	        Intersect(ray, b)
           else // box is a leaf with a list of triangle